 - Seat is adjustable horizontally as well as vertically to get a better fit

 - It’s compact and has a good looking design

 - It’s not for people who want very challenging workouts

 - You have to manually record workouts for tracking and analyzing

 - Some people find the seat uncomforatable and isn’t easy to change

 - Manual doesn’t provide guidance on setting up the bike correctly or have sample workouts

 - Pedaling motion can pulse at higher levels of resistance

 Exerpeutic 2000 Magnetic Upright Bike Consumer Ratings

-It has about 10 reviews online and they are mixed which is surprising when compared to other bikes from Exerpeutic – they usually get better ratings in reviews.
+It has mixed ratings which is surprising when compared to other bikes from Exerpeutic – they usually get better ratings in reviews.